 It is not a good idea to approach an unfamiliar dog, a dog behind a fence or in a car.
 These animals may be aggressive or territorial and attack a child.
 Parents should teach children to always ask a dog’s owner before reaching out to pet the animal.

-Children, their parents and pet owners should all be familiar with the warning signs that a dog is becoming aggressive to prevent a bite and a personal injury lawsuit.
+Children, their parents, and pet owners should all be familiar with the warning signs that a dog is becoming aggressive to prevent a bite and a personal injury lawsuit.
 The ASPCA notes that an animal that becomes still and rigid may be warning humans to back away.
 A deep bark and lunging are also signs that an attack may be imminent.
-Dogs also warn people through showing their teeth, snarling and snapping.
+Dogs also warn people by showing their teeth, snarling, and snapping.
 If a dog is exhibiting any of these behaviors, people are advised to walk away slowly.

 Unfortunately, not every bite can be prevented.
-When an attack does occur, victims have the right to hold pet owners accountable for damages.
+When a dog attack does occur, victims have the right to hold pet owners accountable for damages.
 Anyone who has questions about this issue should consult with an attorney.